brunoterkaly/AzureScenarios/MigratingDBToSQLVM/Hol.md

 	![Verifying the import with **SQL Server 2012 Management Studio**](Images/image024.jpg?raw=true)

 	_Verifying the import with **SQL Server 2012 Management Studio**_

+<a name="GettingStartedTask1"></a>
+####Task 4 – Configuring Named Pipes, and opening up TCP port 1433####

+Your database and virtual machine is not accessible by client applications.
+This lab is about enabling **Named Pipes** and port **1433**.

+**Named-pipes** provide a way for inter-process communication to occur among processes running on the same machine.
+What named pipes give you is a way to send your data without having the performance penalty of involving the network stack.

+SQL Server is a Winsock application that communicates over TCP/IP by using the sockets network library.
+SQL Server listens for incoming connections on a particular port.
+The default port for SQL Server is **1433**.
+The port doesn't need to be **1433**, but **1433** is the official Internet Assigned Number Authority (IANA) socket number for SQL Server.

 1. Let’s begin by starting **SQL Server Configuration Manager**.